 Social media is commonly utilized to update donors of your organization’s current efforts and events.
 Utilizing numerous social media platforms is important.
 Be sure to ensure your are running effective promotional campaigns through the use of unique hashtags, user generated content, behind the scenes looks, and follow a posting schedule.

-- Unique hashtags are what set your organizations' campaign apart from other media campaigns that could infiltrate your donor's online experience.
+- Unique hashtags are what set your organization’s campaign apart from other media campaigns that could infiltrate your donor’s online experience.
 Ensure that this unique hashtag is used throughout your entire campaign and all promotional posts.
-Do as your followers to share the posts, and to include their own pictures of the event with the unique hashtag.
+Do ask your followers to share the posts, and to include their own pictures of the event with the unique hashtag.

 - User generated content includes donors who have taken selfies at your events, asking followers to engage in the designing of an event wearable attire (like t-shirts), or requesting stories about those your organization has served.